-An analysis of a nuclear power plant's or a reactor facility's response to an event performed using predetermined rules and assumptions (e.g., those concerning the initial facility operational state, availability and performance of the facility systems and operator actions).
+An analysis of a reactor facility's response to an event performed using predetermined rules and assumptions (e.g., those concerning the initial facility operational state, availability and performance of the facility systems and operator actions).
 Deterministic safety analysis can use conservative or best-estimate methods.